Mining sector steels itself for future

 Yet, this iconic train is a symbol of more than adventure.
 Each journey it makes from desert to coast is laden with promise – a testament to Mauritania’s burgeoning mining sector, where mineral wealth is poised to drive the country’s economic growth.
 As new sites emerge and infrastructure evolves, the Sahara hums with fresh energy.

 The mining sector fuels Mauritania’s economy, contributing 24% to GDP and generating 30% of state revenues in 2022.
 Iron ore is central to this success, managed by the state-owned Société Nationale Industrielle et Minière (SNIM).
-With over 60 years in the business, SNIM operates across the value chain, from geological research and mining to transportation via its own 700-kilometer railway, which connects to the Atlantic export terminal at Nouadhibou.
+With over 60 years in the business, SNIM operates across the value chain, from geological research and mining to transportation via its own 700-kilometre railway, which connects to the Atlantic export terminal at Nouadhibou.
 In 2022, SNIM’s iron ore production exceeded 13m tons, with plans to scale this to 45m tons by 2030.

 Beyond iron, Mauritania’s mineral wealth includes gold, copper, and reserves of gypsum, uranium, and critical minerals such as lithium and manganese.
 The Tasiast mine, operated by Kinross Gold Corporation, hit record production in 2023 with 620,793 ounces of gold, hailing the impact of steady investment in infrastructure.
 The Guelb Moghrein mine, managed by Mauritanian Copper Mines, produced 13,000 tons of copper and over 26,000 ounces of gold in 2023.